deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

    deegree webservices administration console

 .. tip::
-  If you're not running the ZIP version, but deployed the WAR version into a web container, you most probably will have to use a different URL for accessing the console, e.g. http://localhost:8080/deegree-webservices-3.2-pre11.
-The port number and webapp name depend on your installation/deployment.
+  If you're not running the ZIP version, but deployed the WAR version into a web container, you most probably will have to use a different URL for accessing the console, e.g. http://localhost:8080/deegree-webservices-3.2.
+The port number and webapp name depend on your installation/deployment details.

 .. tip::
   You can access the service console from other machines on your network by exchanging *localhost* with the name or IP address of the machine that runs deegree webservices.